Marchington: History

 One of the earliest mentions of Marchington is in a manuscript held in the National Archives; A.D.
 951. King Eadred to Wulfhelm, miles; grant of land at Marchington, Staffs.
 Later on Marchington is mentioned in the Domesday Book where it is listed amongst the lands given to Henry de Ferrers by the King.
 The land consisted of four and a half square leagues of woodland and meadow; 40 acre of pasture and work for more than seven ploughs.
 It was worth one hundred shillings.
 The lands remained in the ownership of the de Ferrers family as part of the earldom of Derby until the failure of the rebellion of Robert de Ferrers, 6th Earl.
 After his death in 1279, his widow, Eleanor, failed in a legal case to prove that she had a dower interest in the land.
 The lands were then held by the king's brother, Edmund, Earl of Lancaster.

 A railway station on the Crewe to Derby Line opened in 1848 but closed in 1958.

 In 1941 a US army camp was built in Marchington.
 The vicarage became the headquarters and an officers' mess was built in Silver Lane.
 It became a prisoner-of-war camp in 1944 when the soldiers left for the D-Day invasion of Europe.
 The British Army was still using the camp until the 1960s but the land was finally sold in 1980.

+1984 air crash

+Vickers Varsity 'G-BDFT' crashed on Sunday August 19 1984 near Marchington Gliding Club.
+It severed a 11kV electricity line on landing.
+11 out of 14 passengers were killed.
+The three survivors were taken to Burton District Hospital.